About twenty minutes into being engaged, the following warning popped into my head:

 Ever since I bought my wedding dress, I’ve been consumed with having the perfect body for the big day.
 In fact, I think I’ve only gained weight since then.
 The only practical time I can exercise is in the morning.
 I try to get up at 6:00 to workout, then wake up at 7:30 feeling fat and frustrated when I realize I snoozed for the past two hours.
 And I try to eat well and go on ridiculous no-anything diets, then get so upset when I partake in a company-provided lunch.
 I want to look my very best but each day that passes I just feel worse about appearance.

 Catherine Gross was available and we were so lucky to connect with her since I really wanted to have amazing engagement photos.
 Like the kind of amazing photos where a couple will actually transport an entire vintage wardrobe into a wilderness.
 (If you frequent this blog, you know what kind of amazing I’m talking about.)
 We scheduled our photos for last weekend but it was one of those work weeks when I never saw daylight except from the office windows, and even when I did come home, my dreams were in spreadsheets.
+It’s so worth it to invest in the services of a good wedding photographer such as Queenstown Wedding Photographer.
 When Friday rolled around, I scrambled and made a list of all of the food, supplies, props, and different outfits I needed to create the greatest engagement shoot ever.
 It had balloons, books, picnics, signs, chalkboards, three outfits, three pairs of shoes, and three locations.
 I was so frazzled about getting it all together.
 (Remember, this was also the week that I went to grocery store four times.)
 I finally snapped at J when he asked why he had to bring two different pair of shoes.
 Then he told me, in the sweetest way possible, that I was on the brink of being a bridezilla.
 Just the word silenced me and put everything into perspective.

 The truth is, the next day was perfect.
 We ended up staying at just one place–the park J took me on my postponed proposal day.
 And I needn’t obsess over my weight.
 As much as I would like to weigh less, the truth is if I got married today I’d look gorgeous in that dress, because the dress is that pretty.
 I just need to relax and work on being healthy the healthy way.
 And whether we spend $5,000 or $25,000, we will be just as married.
 Sometimes a girl just has to relax, chill out, win some money at a 카지노 , and enjoy this special, rare moment in life using Budpop’s delta 8 oil .